awei669/VQ-Font/README.md

 <sup>1</sup> <sub>School of Computer Science and Artificial Intelligence, Wuhan University of Technology. </sub>  <sup>2</sup> <sub>Human Interface Laboratory, Kyushu University.</sub>

-Our method is based on [VQ-VAE(Vector Quantised - Variational AutoEncoder)](https://arxiv.org/abs/1711.00937), we call our method VQ-Font.
+Our method is based on [Vector Quantised-Variational AutoEncoder(VQ-VAE)](https://arxiv.org/abs/1711.00937).
+So, our method is called VQ-Font。

 ## Abstract